wrljet/hercules-helper-windows/README.md

 Get the Hercules-Helper project onto your system.

-This can be down by navigating a web browser to GitHub and downloading from there.
+This can be done by navigating a web browser to GitHub and downloading from there.
 Put the zipfile in a convenient place on your filesystem.

 Sometimes when files are copied to Windows, it will decide they have